TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 <div class="lesson-content__panel" markdown="1">

 1. Read [W3C's flex section](https://www.w3.org/TR/css-flexbox-1/#flex-common) to understand the basic values of common flex shorthand values.

-1. This [MDN Doc](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) summarizes the entire flex shorthand values as well as introduces some new syntax that hasn't been covered in the previous article.
+1. [MDN's documentation on flex](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) summarizes the entire flex shorthand values, as well as introduces some new syntax that hasn't been covered in the previous article.

 </div>